 5. Caffe Berry

-My final coffee spot is Caffe Berry.
+To conclude my top 5 coffee spots on the island, I present to you Caffe Berry.
 It is located in the a side road of Triq Manwel Dimech, Sliema.
 This little coffee shop allows visitors to enter into a whole new world of coffee, which is how this little coffee spot on my top 5 Coffee spots list!
 With their special selection of coffees which are presented together with natural hazelnut or pistachio pastes, it is no wonder how they are one of my favourite spots on the island!

 Pistachios, which are grown in Sicily and processed into a rich and thick pistachio paste in Rome, then brought over to our island to be, generously spread on the inner surface of your cup before your hot coffee is poured in.
 Honestly, it is a fantastic combination.
 When you drink your well roasted brew and as you take that sip, the beverage meets a natural pistachio or hazelnut paste… your taste buds end up experiencing a whole new taste.